Homemade Peach Compote

 Why I love this recipe:

-This peach compote was originally made with frozen peaches, but it can easily be made with juicy, ripe peaches in the summertime, too.
-(I also have instructions for how to make it using canned peaches, as well.)
+This peach compote was originally made with frozen peaches, but it can easily be made with ripe, juicy peaches during the height of peach season.
+I have instructions for how to make it using canned peaches, as well.
+These all live in the recipe card below.

 There is very little hands-on time, too.

-Also, it’s excellent paired with breakfast, but I also urge you to try it with dessert (think vanilla ice cream or yogurt!)… or make it into a dessert unto itself.
+Also, it’s excellent paired with breakfast, but I also urge you to try it on top of dessert, like a scoop of vanilla ice cream, a slice of cake or plain yogurt… or make it into a delicious dessert unto itself.

 What you’ll need to make this recipe: